How to find customers with a niche market

 Once you’ve identified your niche market and potential audience groups, it will be much easier to pinpoint your customers and sell to them.

 For example, an interior design business in Austin, Texas, may prioritize middle-income homeowners between the ages of 40-70 with incomes up to $250,000.
-They could specialize even further, and target customers who want their kitchens fitted in a classic style.
-They could even break their audience down into two segments: working families and early retirees.
+They could specialize even further and target customers who want their kitchens fitted in a classic style.
+Then, they could even break their audience down into two segments: working families and early retirees.

 Once you have this type of demographic clarity, check out the competition and see what great ideas you can plunder.